1965

 In this new configuration which has never been disassembled, the Silver Liz diptych remained a tribute to Liz while also imitating the wide screens of the movie theaters.

-Roy Lichtenstein questions the fundamental principles of painting by appropriating images from the comics, coloring large surfaces on his canvases with Ben-day dots and transforming a masterpiece into a reference for derision.
+Roy Lichtenstein had questioned the fundamental principles of painting by appropriating images from the comics, coloring large surfaces on his canvases with Ben-day dots and transforming a masterpiece into a reference for derision.

-Roy finds in the comics the most varied inspiration.
-A book entitled The painter was published in October 1964 : a mad artist annihilates his own work with a few brush strokes.
+He finds in the comics the most varied inspiration.
+A book entitled The Painter was published in October 1964 : a furious artist cancels with a red cross a portrait he had just painted.
 The image shows dripping, single drops and even the fraying when the paint becomes rarer on the bristles of the brush at the end of the raging gesture.

-Roy uses this theme one year later while removing the text that expressed the artist's nightmare.
+Roy uses this theme in the next year while removing the text that expressed the artist's madness.
 His first painting simply titled Brushstroke is close to the original drawing with hand and brush in the foreground.
 He goes further : is a painting anything else than a set of brush strokes on a surface ?
-In the rest of his series he removes the hand and the brush, leaving alone in the image two stacked strokes.
+In the rest of his series he removes the hand and the brush.

 His Brushstrokes series is made up of fifteen oil and acrylic works on canvas executed in 1965 and 1966.
 One or more brushstrokes have left scars of white, red, yellow or green paint disproportionately magnified over a blue background built with his signature Ben-Day dots.